Confederate statue vandalized with profanity against Trump

 CHARLOTTESVILLE, Va.
-(AP) - A Confederate statue in Charlottesville, Virginia, that became a rallying point for white nationalists was found vandalized Wednesday with an expletive against President Donald Trump.
+(AP) - A Confederate statue in Charlottesville, Virginia, that became a rallying point for white nationalists has been vandalized with an expletive against President Donald Trump.

-The profanity was graffitied on the base of the Gen. Robert E. Lee statue in white paint, TV station WVIR reported.
-Blue paint was also splattered around the base, according to the station.
+TV station WVIR reported graffiti was discovered on the statue of Gen. Robert E. Lee early Wednesday.
+A photo showed a profanity directed at Trump on the statue’s base.

-The city’s Parks and Recreation department was notified to clean the statue, police spokesman Tyler Hawn said.
+A Charlottesville police spokesman said the city’s Parks and Recreation department would clean it up.

-Charlottesville, like other cities around the U.S., has been wrestling for years with what to do with Confederate monuments in its public spaces.

-White nationalists seized on a city plan to remove the statue and flocked there in 2017 for a rally.
-Hundreds of others showed up to protest the racists, and the event descended into violence.
-Heather Heyer, a 32-year-old activist and paralegal, was killed and dozens more were injured when a white supremacist drove his car into a crowd.
+Hundreds of white nationalists flocked to Charlottesville in August 2017 to protest the city’s plan to remove the statue.
+Hundreds of others showed up to protest the racists and the event descended into violence.
+One woman was killed and dozens more were injured when a white supremacist drove his car into a crowd.

-A lawsuit over the statue-removal plan is ongoing and the figure of Lee on horseback has remained in place.
-The statue has been vandalized several times before.
+A lawsuit over the statue-removal plan is ongoing.

 Sign up for Daily Newsletters